 Article VI – Method of Removing Officers and Members.

 General members and elected or appointed leaders are expected to meet certain standards and conduct themselves in a way that reflects well on the organization.
 Members should treat others in a respectful manner, contribute to the organization in a positive way, and should always be welcoming to new members.
 In the event that a member or leader does not meet those expectations, membership will be reviewed, considering the member’s or leader’s probationary membership status or removal from the organization.
 The organization’s non-discrimination policy protects members from removal based on those previously listed statuses.
 The executive committee conducts this review and presents the member in consideration to the board if necessary, in order to have their membership voted upon.
 A 2/3 vote is required for removal of a member and should only happen in extreme circumstances.
+This procedure does not follow for the election of the new president.
+The most recent president will select who will replace him/her.

 Article VII – Advisor(s) or Advisory Board: Qualifications Criteria.